 Provide opportunities to latch

 Hold your baby in skin-to-skin contact as much as possible to give them an opportunity to latch using their natural reflexes.
 There can be lots of reasons why a baby doesn’t latch straight away; lactation consultant Diane Wiessinger gives examples in My Baby Just Doesn’t Get It.
-For one to one help contact a breastfeeding specialist to help you and see How to Get Baby Back to Breast.
+For one to one help contact a breastfeeding specialist to help you and see When Baby Won’t Breastfeed and How to Get Baby Back to Breast.

 Don’t panic if you can’t get your baby to latch on.
 Babies have a strong instinct to latch for many months, there is plenty of time yet to work on attachment with your breastfeeding specialist.
 Do pump though!
 It is very important to protect your milk supply if your baby can’t latch by removing any breast milk from the breasts.
 By frequently removing colostrum (the first milk) and breast milk by hand expression and pumping, your milk supply will be protected and you will have a supplement to keep your baby well fed.

 #7 Avoid artificial teats